 Direct Numerical Control (DNC) is a process set in a manufacturing unit where a set of machines is controlled by a programmed computer with the help of a direct connection to the same.

 Set of machines mentioned above use computer numerical control (CNC).

 It is also called as distributed numerical control.

 It is based on real-time data and involves data collection from the machines and passing the same to the mainframe, at regular intervals.
 The operator will be in control of the mainframe computer through remote accesses.

-A DNC comprises of Mainframe computer, Huge memory capacity, Connectivity between the machines and the computers, and Machine tools.
+A DNC machine contains a mainframe computer, huge memory capacity, connectivity between the machines & computers, and machine tools.

 - Direct numerical control avoids the usage of punched taps and the reader from the system.

 - It helps the business to understand production performance by getting several reports and useful data from the machines.